-Madison currently serves as the artistic director of the Florestan Festival, a Utah-based chamber music series she founded in Utah in 2019.
+Madison currently serves as the artistic director of the Florestan Festival, a Utah-based chamber music series she founded in 2019.
 She has worked extensively with members of the Brentano, Emerson, Guarneri, London Haydn, and Tokyo quartets, and collaborated with artists including Martin Beaver, Yael Weiss, and Pierre Henri Xugreb.
 While at Colburn, Madison received the school's inaugural Ida Levin award for excellence in chamber music, and in 2022, she was awarded the Broadus Erle string quartet prize by the Yale School of Music.
 Other awards include a win at the Prix de Ravel, where her quartet was presented the "premier prix" (first prize) by the Maurice Ravel Foundation.

 Madison performs on an eighteenth-century Italian viola of dubious parentage and a 1757 Liedolff baroque viola.
 In addition to her musical pursuits, she is a published author, and enjoys rock collecting, hiking, and growing bonsai.

-Madison currently serves as the artistic director of the Florestan Festival, a Utah-based chamber music series she founded in Utah in 2019.
+Madison currently serves as the artistic director of the Florestan Festival, a Utah-based chamber music series she founded in 2019.
 She has worked extensively with members of the Brentano, Emerson, Guarneri, London Haydn, and Tokyo quartets, and collaborated with artists including Martin Beaver, Yael Weiss, and Pierre Henri Xugreb.
 While at Colburn, Madison received the school's inaugural Ida Levin award for excellence in chamber music, and in 2022, she was awarded the Broadus Erle string quartet prize by the Yale School of Music.
 Other awards include a win at the Prix de Ravel, where her quartet was presented the "premier prix" (first prize) by the Maurice Ravel Foundation.

 Madison performs on an eighteenth-century Italian viola of dubious parentage and a 1757 Liedolff baroque viola.
 In addition to her musical pursuits, she is a published author, and enjoys rock collecting, hiking, and growing bonsai.